Canaryville, Chicago

 "Not my favorite spot in Chicago"

-The Canaryville area of Chicago is on the South Side and is nearly 100% African American.
+The Canaryville area of Chicago is on the South Side.
 The area is not too far from the Harold Washington Cultural Center, which has become one of the focal points for the entire area.
 Named after the former mayor of the city, the Harold Washington Cultural Center is a large and impressive facility at over 40,000 square feet, making it easily one of the largest buildings in the area..
 There is also a 1,000 seat theater that has been used for a variety of different events.
 In recent years, the Harold Washington Cultural Center has become a key location for important events in the city.

 The Digital Media Resource Center offers up free workshops on technology.
 This center uses state of the art technology and has working relationships with some of Chicago's key tech players as well as educational institutions such as the Illinois Institute of Technology.